Paper Dolls - A Fun Creative Activity for Children. Includes Free Paper Dolls.

 - colouring pencils, wax crayons, felt pens or child-safe paints

-Now you're ready to dress your doll!
+Now you're ready to create a fabulous wardrobe for your doll!

 Clothes for Paper Dolls!